SemukeloMathe/React_Ultimate_Course/ultimate_react_course_part_1/02-pizza_menu/README.md

 - 1. The component must be a function that starts with an uppercase letter.
 - 2. The function needs to return some mark up, usually in jsx but you can also return null.
 - 3. Each component needs to return one element.
-- 4. Never function component declarations, but always declare all your components in the top level.
+- 4. Never nest function component declarations, but always declare all your components in the top level.
 - 5. Use _fragments_ to render multiple components on the same element.

 ## 2. Props